 Tip #2: Be direct and provide a correct answer

-Working capital is a financial metric that is obtained by subtracting current liabilities from current assets.
+Working capital is a financial metric obtained by subtracting current liabilities from current assets.
 In other words, it is the difference between the current assets of a company like cash and accounts receivables and its current liabilities like account payable.
 This metric is used to determine the operating liquidity that is available to a company.
-It relates to the cash available to a company at any moment, after fulfilling its responsibilities.
+It relates to the cash available to a company at any moment after fulfilling its responsibilities.

 11. What Does It Mean to Have a Negative Working Capital?